The Power of Social Skills Stories for Kindergarten

 What is a Social Story?

-A social story is a simple tool that gives students a script that they can use to help them navigate various situations throughout the school day.
+A social skills story is a simple tool that gives students a script that they can use to help them navigate various situations throughout the school day.
 These might be situations related to the cafeteria, playground, classroom learning routines, self-regulation, and more.
-There really can be a social story for any situation!
-The goal of a social story is to help students make appropriate decisions at school when they find themselves in a situation where it’s difficult for them to make that choice.
+There really can be a social skills tory for any situation!
+The goal of a social skills story is to help students make appropriate decisions at school when they find themselves in a situation where it’s difficult for them to make that choice.

 First-Person Language

 Remember, a social story is a script that we want students to internalize, so it should be written in first-person language.
-Rather than being told what to do by someone else, a social story can become an affirmation of sorts: “I will wait my turn,” “I won’t call out,” and so on.
+Rather than being told what to do by someone else, a social skills story can become an affirmation of sorts: “I will wait my turn,” “I won’t call out,” and so on.

 One Target Behavior or Situation

-A social story needs to be simple!
+A social skills story needs to be simple!
 It should focus on one specific behavior or situation that you’d like the student to review.
 For example, you might focus on the behavior of calling out in class.
-This is a behavior that you’d like the student to extinguish, so you can create a social story about this behavior.
+This is a behavior that you’d like the student to extinguish, so you can create a social skills story about this behavior.

 Three one-page social stories